Construction is now underway on our new Conservation Center, with hopes of being open in Spring, 2024.

 Subscribe to the Old Oaks Blog and watch the events posted on our Madison County Conservation Board Facebook page for up-to-date information about environmental education programs, family outings, updates, photos and fun facts about Madison County and Iowa’s natural resources, plant and animals!

 Our Natural Resources

 Four unique river systems meander through the County from west to east – North River, Middle River, Grand River and Clanton Creek.
 Catfish, Iowa’s most popular game fish, are readily caught in the rivers, not to mention the excellent pan fishing to be found in the numerous small reservoirs and hundreds of small privately owned farm ponds.
 The quality of deer, turkey, pheasant and other upland game hunting in Madison County is second to none.
 The majority of park land managed by the Conservation Board is designated as natural resource areas (open to hunting), which remain largely undeveloped to protect the integrity and quality of the woodlands, prairie, rivers, wetlands and wildlife found within the park boundaries.

 Location & Access

 Madison County is located in south-central Iowa.
-Our centralized County seat town of Winterset is located approximately 40 miles southwest of Des Moines with easiest access to all our public areas and historic features gained from either Interstate 80 that borders us on the north or Interstate 35 that borders us on the east.
-Madison County is also served by east/west State Highway 92 and north/south U.S. Highway 169 which conveniently meet at a crossroads in Winterset.
+Our centralized County seat town of Winterset is located approximately 40 miles southwest of Des Moines.
+Public areas and historic features can be easily accessed from either Interstate 80 or Interstate 35.
+Madison County is also served by State Highway 92 and U.S. Highway 169 which conveniently meet at a crossroads in Winterset.